 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 An adhesion contract, often referred to as a contract of adhesion, is an agreement between two parties where one party has a significant power advantage in setting the terms of the agreement.
 Think of a consumer and a cell phone provider.
 In these instances, the consumer has little — if any — real negotiating power.

-Although it is difficult to effect any real changes to the terms of adhesion contracts, it is important to recognize the characteristics of these contracts because the average person enters into them regularly.
-There are certain steps that the “little guy” can take to provide some protection in these situations.
+Although it may be difficult to effect any real changes to the terms of adhesion contracts, it may be important to recognize the characteristics of these contracts because the average person enters into them regularly.
+There are certain steps that the “little guy” may be able to take to provide some protection in these situations.

 What is an adhesion insurance contract?

 Insurance contracts are typically good examples of classic adhesion contracts.
 Virtually every insurance policy agreement is prepared solely by the insurance company.
 These agreements are lengthy and the insured party, particularly an individual, has little if any ability to change any of the terms.

 When purchasing insurance, the insured party will have options to set limits and certain other terms of coverage, such as deductibles.
 However, when it comes to issuing the policy, the insurance company is in the driver’s seat.
 Almost all of the terms of a typical insurance policy are boilerplate, with no variance between policyholders.